 Important Issues about Tibet Travel Permit

-1. All kinds of people can get Tibet permit through a travel agency except diplomats, journalists, and government officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.
+1. All kinds of people can get Tibet permits through a travel agency except diplomats, journalists, and government officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.

 3. Only the guide could hold the permit after you establish yourself on Tibet land.
-You are not allowed to bring with it and travel to anywhere you want because except Lhasa you need another permit named as “Aliens’ Permit”.
+You are not allowed to bring with you and travel to anywhere you want because except Lhasa you need another permit named as “Aliens’ Permit”.
 Otherwise if you are stopped by the police you will be sent out of Tibet or have trouble politically and economically.
 Furthermore, the travel agency which helped to get you the permit will also be in trouble.

 Therefore seriously not any legitimate travel agency could sell you the Tibet permit if you do not book a tour with them.
 We don’t think you would like to be in trouble due to a “sold” Tibet permit after you pay a lot of money for the tour.

 4. There is a service charge (by the government) to get the Tibet permit.
 And it takes time, paper work, transportation fee and delivery fee for us to get a permit for you, so ATT will charge an extra fee for the permits.

 Other documents are the same as when you travel to other places in China – you need to hold a valid passport with a valid visa (issued by the Chinese Embassy).